Dentist in Charleston, SC area describes the diagnosis, treatment, and prevention of periodontal disease

 What about tooth decay?

 Another concern that can develop in conjunction with periodontal disease is tooth decay.
 Cavities can have a negative impact on the smile as well.
 Both tooth decay and periodontal disease can be caught early enough for successful intervention when patients maintain their preventative, routine evaluations and cleanings with Dr. Andrew Greenberg.

 Schedule an appointment today!

-The team of Mouth Carolina Dentistry believe in providing quality services for patients who are interested in achieving and maintaining their oral health and wellness.
-If you are in the area of Charleston, SC and are ready to learn about the advantages of quality dentistry, we welcome you to book an appointment with Dr. Andrew Greenberg and his staff.
+The team of Mouth Carolina Dentistry, PA believe in providing quality services for patients who are interested in achieving and maintaining their oral health and wellness.
+If you are in the area of Charleston, SC and are ready to learn about the advantages of quality dentistry, we welcome you to request an appointment with Dr. Andrew Greenberg and his staff.
 Call (843)751 4262 today and visit the office at Suite 302 at 3 Gamecock Avenue.
 We encourage patients to make an appointment and undergo routine evaluations to monitor their oral health and to get early intervention of problems such as tooth decay or periodontal disease before they become a serious issue!
 We welcome new patients for care in our state-of-the-art facility.

 Mouth Carolina Dentistry, PA - Dr. Andrew Greenberg

 Dr. Andrew Greenberg completed his Bachelor’s Degree in New Orleans, Louisiana at Tulane University.
 He graduated from the Medical University of South Carolina College of Dental Medicine in 2009, where he portrayed excellent academic performance.
 He exercises his academic brilliance to the benefit of his patients every day.
 He grew up in a family with a dental background and showed interest in the field since his early days.